 Step by Step SSC CGL GK Prep Guide

-While you prepare for the upcoming SSC Combined Graduate Level Examination GK Section, here are a few important points to keep in mind.
+While you prepare for the upcoming SSC Combined Graduate Level Examination GA Section, here are a few important points to keep in mind.

-- Read at least one newspaper daily, as it will help in both GK and English Sectional Preparation.
+- Read at least 2 newspapers daily, as it will help in both GA and English Sectional Preparation.

 - Solve the Previous Year’s Question Paper of SSC CGL as it helps one to know the type of questions asked and the difficulty level.

-- Follow at least one site for Daily Updates on GK and Current affairs.
-Subscribe Now.
+- Follow News sites for Daily Updates on GK and Current affairs.

 - Unlike UPSC Civil Services Exam, the questions asked in SSC CGL are a bit easy and direct.
 So, even with a rudimentary understanding of the basics, you can score good marks.

-- From the analysis of previous years question paper, it has been observed that mostly questions are repeated as the same questions have been asked in different types.
-So in this case also solving previous years question paper would prove to be beneficial.
+- From the analysis of previous years question paper, it has been observed that most questions are repeated but asked in different types.
+So solving previous years question paper would prove to be beneficial.

-- Try to dedicate some time for revising what you’ve learnt.
+- Try to dedicate some time to revise what you’ve learnt.
 It is most important tip anyone can give.

-We hope you are able to inculcate this exam preparation study on how to prepare for general awareness section for SSC CGL 2016.
+We hope you are able to inculcate this exam preparation study on how to prepare for the general awareness section for SSC CGL.
 We will be adding more study plans in the days to come.
 Let us know if more information is needed in the comments section below.

 For better response, post your queries on OnlineTyari Community.